PriyankaKumari-2002/PriyankaKumari-2002/README.md

 <h3 align="left">About me :)</h3>

-⚡⚡⚡ Hey, I am a Prefinal year student at VIT Vellore, pursuing btech in CSE Core.
-I am a Data Science,Machine Learning and AI enthusiast.
+⚡⚡⚡ Hey, I am a Final year student at VIT Vellore, pursuing B.Tech in CSE Core.
+I am a Data Science, Machine Learning and AI, NLP(National Language Processing), Computer Vision enthusiast.
 I am also a frontend developer and passionate to learn new technologies.
 I am persistent,focused to learn new things and create an opportunity to implement those.
-I have preferred to work in teams and find that collaborative nature is one of my strongest attribute.I love to work on projects and work on real world problems.
+I have preferred to work in teams and find that collaborative nature is one of my strongest attribute.
+I love to work on projects and work on real world problems.

 I love mentoring people and was project lead and mentor for hacktoberfest'21 at Codeflow organisation.
 I am also at present mentor at SWOC by script foundation.